Building Giants (TV series)

-Building Giants is a British TV series covering the design and construction of large structures, including stadiums, tunnels, bridges, cruise ships, and other giant engineering feats that premiered in early 2018.
+Building Giants is a British documentary television series covering the design and construction of large structures, including stadiums, tunnels, bridges, cruise ships, and other giant engineering feats that premiered in early 2018.

 Broadcast History

-The show first aired on the Science Channel in the U.S. on January 4, 2018 with the Stadium episode.
+The show first aired on the Science Channel in the U.S. on January 4, 2018 with the "World's Greatest Stadium" episode that shows the Mercedes-Benz Stadium in Atlanta.
 Discovery Networks reported that along with Mega Machines, the series pushed Thursday ratings up 32% over January 2017.
-The series premiered on Channel 4 starting on April 16, 2018 beginning with the Venice episode.
+The series premiered on Channel 4 in the United Kingdom (the show's production country), starting on April 16, 2018 beginning with the "World's Strongest Wall" episode that features the MOSE in Venice, Italy.

 On August 5, 2019, it was announced that the second season will premiere on August 7, 2019.

 On May 4, 2020, it was announced that the third season will premiere on May 6, 2020.

+The first season of the series is currently available for streaming online on ITV Studios' YouTube channel Blueprint, as well as Amazon Prime Video, FilmRise (who holds the AVOD streaming rights to ITV Studios shows that Shout!
+Studios does not distribute in North America), The Roku Channel and Tubi, while the second, third and fourth seasons of the show are currently available on Discovery+.